wistefan/data-generator-opentrip/README.md

 > **DELETE /trip** - deletes the trip at the connected broker instance

 Implementation of POST is done very trivial, if an entity already exists it is deleted and newly created(therefore the endpoint is slow - ~15s response time are normal).
-Therefore its not suitable for brokers that already support the temporal inteface.
+Its not suitable for brokers that already support the temporal inteface.

  ## Usage